livingdebugger/livingdebugger.github.io/menu/about.md

 ### Questions?

-If you have any questions please mail us: livingdebugger@protonmail.com
+If you have any question or found anything written incorrectly please mail us: livingdebugger@protonmail.com